bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 - **Multi-layer Support**: Handle complex multi-layer PCB designs with front/back copper visualization
 - **GPU-Accelerated Routing**: Routing algorithms in CUDA
 - **Multi-algorithm routing**: Some boards are better suited to different algorithms
-- **Manhattan Routing**: Where OrthoRoute gets its name.
-It's a grid of traces, vertical on one layer, horizontal on the other
+- **Manhattan Routing**: A grid of traces, vertical on one layer, horizontal on the other
 - **Lee's Algorithm**: The most 'traditional' autorouting algorithm.
 - **It's a KiCad Plugin**: Just download and install with the Plugin Manager